 A key element of the firm's ED&I strategy is increasing the number of women in senior positions, especially on the Board.
-As at 31st March 2024 we are proud that 50% of our Executive Committee and 43% of our Board (60% as at 1st April 2024 following Board membership changes noted in section 3.2) are women and that we are a signatory to the Women in Finance Charter ("WIFC").
-This is an HM Treasury initiative which aims to encourage the financial services sector to improve gender balance at senior levels.
+We have made positive progress towards this aim; as of 31st March 2025, 25% of our Executive Committee and 50% of our Board are women.
+We are a signatory to the Women in Finance Charter ("WIFC"), an HM Treasury initiative which aims to encourage the financial services sector to improve gender balance at senior levels.
 The firm's gender pay gap reports, prepared in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, are also published annually on the firm's website.

 Improving diversity is a key objective of the Board.
-DCME has a number of policies and practices in place to support ED&I, including flexible working and enhanced carers, adoption, maternity and paternity leave.
+DCME has a number of policies and practices in place to support ED&I, including flexible working and enhanced shared parental, carers, adoption, maternity and paternity leave.
 The People & Culture resourcing strategy also supports the firm's commitment to ED&I. Our frameworks combine to ensure our people are treated equitably and are free from harassment or discrimination.